cockroachdb/docs/v22.1/backup.md

 {{site.data.alerts.callout_info}}
 The `BACKUP ...
 TO` syntax is **deprecated** as of v22.1 and will be removed in a future release.

 We recommend using the `BACKUP ...
-INTO {collection}` syntax as per the following examples.
+INTO {collectionURI}` syntax as per the following examples.
 {{site.data.alerts.end}}

 ### Backup a cluster